ChristianKomodo/card-namer/README.md

 ### Practice app using NodeJS and Express

 Simple CRUD exercise in Node using an internal array instead of database connection.
+Uses [Joi](https://www.npmjs.com/package/joi) for basic object schema validation.

 1. Clone the repo, and then run `npm install`.
 2. Start the server with `nodemon index.js`.
 3. Navigate to `localhost:3000`

-#### Run these exciting commands
+#### Run these exciting commands!

 `localhost:3000/`
 Shows the application title "Card Namer Deluxe"